mel-meng/hhnote/README.md

-# hhnote
+# Introduction
-hydraulics and hydrology notes
+hhnote(hydraulics and hydrology notes) is a collection of models, articles and code for engineers, planners, programmers who loves modeling and like to learn more about the trade.